 By downloading infected programs, links, or documents through what seems like a harmless email, the hacker can get into your whole system to do whatever they want with the data they find.

-Remaining vigilant over cyber security is exactly how you can protect your organisation because breaches are often caused by employees inadvertently creating an entry-point into the systems and networks, a factor that email awareness training can prevent from happening.
+Remaining vigilant over cybersecurity is exactly how you can protect your organisation because breaches are often caused by employees inadvertently creating an entry-point into the systems and networks, a factor that email awareness training can prevent from happening.
 Computer literacy can sometimes be snubbed off as 'common sense', but the increased sophistication of the phishing emails being produced means that anyone can be a target, meaning that everyone should be able to understand the threats and reduce the success rate of the criminals.
-Regular training should never be neglected, as the damage it could prevent could be make or break for the future of a business.
+Regular training should never be neglected, as the damage it could prevent could make or break for the future of a business.

 As a backup for the human training that comes in reducing the risks of phishing, having a strong email gateway is something that all organisations should also look at as a priority.

-Acting as the controller of what gets in and out of a network through using different filters and checks, an email gateway can prevent the majority of harmful messages getting to you in the first place.
+Acting as the controller of what gets in and out of a network by using different filters and checks, an email gateway can prevent the majority of harmful messages getting to you in the first place.
 Finding the right gateway for your organisation is very important.
 By having one with advanced features that challenge the basic antivirus/antiphishing/antispam settings and include the newest technologies to keep up with the threats out there.
-Also, look out for something that is customisable to you and maintains a reliable reputation through a low level of false positive/negative cases.
+Also, look out for something that is customisable to you and maintains a reliable reputation through a low level of false-positive/negative cases.